microsoft/krabsetw/README.md

 Overview
 ========

-**Krabs** is a C++ library that simplifies interacting with ETW.
+**krabsetw** is a C++ library that simplifies interacting with ETW.
 It allows for any number of traces and providers to be enabled and for client code to register for event notifications from these traces.

-**Krabs** also provides code to simplify parsing generic event data into strongly typed data types.
+**krabsetw** also provides code to simplify parsing generic event data into strongly typed data types.

-**O365.Security.Native.ETW** is a C++ CLI (.NET) wrapper around **Krabs**.
-It provides the same functionality as **Krabs** to .NET applications and is used in production by the ODSP Security team.
+**O365.Security.Native.ETW** is a C++ CLI (.NET) wrapper around **krabsetw**.
+It provides the same functionality as **krabsetw** to .NET applications and is used in production by the ODSP Security team.
 It's affectionately referred to as **Lobsters**.

 Examples & Documentation
 ========